The Commonwealth of Pennsylvania has created the opportunity for employers to train new and existing employees through the WEDnetPA program.

 - Introductory courses are not eligible.
 MS Office software training does not qualify as Advanced Technology training, but is eligible under Essential Skills training.

-- If your company has NEVER had a WEDnetPA grant, visit the WEDnetPA website to complete an Inquiry.
+- If your company has never had a WEDnetPA grant, please submit

 The application process begins once your inquiry has been reviewed and approved by the WEDnetPA partner.
-The application is a simple three-step process.
+The application is a simple three-step process, see below:

 - WEDnetPA is funded by the Department of Community and Economic Development through the PA First Initiative.